cinemABOUT

 3. a Jewish congregation

-3. what Homer Simpson might call a Jewish place of worship (see: “saxa-ma-phone“)
+what Homer Simpson might call a place of worship (see: “saxa-ma-phone“)

-oldnewCinema is a modern day pulpit.
-Movie theaters are not so different from church assemblies; people flock to their local multiplexes, group together, and find themselves moved by a worldview revealed in story form, allowing themselves to be emotionally led by directors and screenwriters who influence how we feel, think, and even act.
+Movie theaters are modern day pulpits: people flock to their local multiplexes, group together, and share a worldview revealed in story form, allowing themselves to be emotionally led by directors and screenwriters who influence how we feel, think, even act.

 Whether a film moves us to tears, chills us to the bone or makes us laugh infectiously, you can notice its influence in repeated phrases, shared platitudes, and lives reflecting the characters that resonate with us, inspire us or repel us.